 Though there are different wiring standards, most headphone jacks are compatible with headphone plugs and their associated headphones.

 Note that not all headphones utilize headphone jacks.
 There are plenty of wireless headphones out there.
 It's also the case that electrostatic and some planar magnetic headphones require different connectors to connect to their specialized amplifiers.

 If your wired headphone connector did not resemble the above picture, it probably looks like this:

 This TRRS connector has one more conductor than the aforementioned TRS connector.

 The tip and ring connectors are typically the signal wires.
-This effectively means that the audio signals are carried through them and they are not connected to ground.
-It’s important to restate that the sleeve will often be required as the return wire for the tips and rings.
+They carry audio signals and are not connected to ground.
+It's important to restate that the sleeve will often be required as the return wire for the tips and rings.

 Some wired headphones have digital connectors such as Lightning or USB.
-These cables will be discussed in a later section of this article (skip to that section by clicking here).
+These cables will be discussed later in this article (skip to that section by clicking here).

 With that primer on tips, rings and sleeves, let's get into the various wiring standards for headphone cables:

 Unbalanced mono headphone signals are carried via two wires within a cable.
 These wires connect to one or two headphone drivers since mono headphones can have one or two drivers.
 In the case of dual-driver mono headphones, both wires are split and sent to each driver.